Gray countries with texture denote areas of future engagement.

 Wildlife knows no boundaries.
 So AWF has defined areas across the continent that are critical to conservation.
 These Priority Landscapes can cover public and private lands alike and often cross borders.

 7,237,263 hectares (27,943 sq. mi.)

 Bonobo, chimpanzee, mountain gorilla, forest elephant, bongo, Congo peacock

-Situated between the Lopori and Maringa Rivers, the Congo Heartland features mesmerizing scenery and wildlife.
+Situated between the Lopori and Maringa Rivers, the Congo Landscape features mesmerizing scenery and wildlife.
 It holds the Congo Basin, home to 1,000 bird species, more than 400 fish species, three of the world’s five great apes, 10,000 species of plants, and the second-largest tropical forest in the world.

 The Democratic Republic of Congo itself is recovering from years of civil war and striving to rebuild the livelihoods of its people, infrastructure, and environment.

-Within the Congo Heartland, years of civil unrest have virtually destroyed the infrastructure along the banks of the Congo and Maringa Rivers that allowed farmers to bring their crops to market.
+Within the Congo Landscape, years of civil unrest have virtually destroyed the infrastructure along the banks of the Congo and Maringa Rivers that allowed farmers to bring their crops to market.
 As the civil war in the DRC continued, impoverished farmers fled deep into the forest in search of food.
 This led to deforestation and an increase in the hunting and selling of bushmeat, which has reduced the number of bonobos to an estimated 30,000 to 50,000 left in the world.

 AWF is undertaking many efforts to help protect the land, including creating national reserves to conserve the tropical forest ecosystem.